Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Methodology

 Flow-based approaches, exemplified by gradient-flow methods, interpolate between the source and target distributions by gradually minimizing a discrepancy measure, typically an $f$-divergence, between the two domains.
 The success of these methods in GDA tasks critically depends on accurately estimating the target distribution's (normalized/unnormalized) PDF.
 Given a reliable estimate, one can construct a velocity field that progressively pushes source samples toward the target distribution.

 However, estimating the target PDF from samples alone is ill-posed \citep{RN72,song2020sliced}.
 When the estimate is inaccurate, the resulting flow may drive samples into low-density regions, producing a noticeable mismatch between generated and true target samples and degrading downstream performance.
-To highlight this issue, we compare two transport strategies: (1) EstTrans, which first estimates the target PDF via denoised score matching \citep{vincent2011connection} and then applies gradient-flow transport, and (2) DirTrans, which directly transports samples using a learned optimal transport map.
+To highlight this issue, we compare two transport strategies: (1) EstTrans, which first estimates the target PDF via denoised score matching \citep{vincent2011connection} and then applies gradient flow-based transport, and (2) DirTrans, which directly transports samples using a learned optimal transport map.
 The qualitative results and the Wasserstein distance to ground-truth target samples are reported in \Cref{subfig:samplingLang,subfig:samplingSUOT}.
 As shown, inaccurate PDF estimates lead EstTrans to produce samples that deviate from the target distribution and incur a larger Wasserstein distance, whereas DirTrans better recovers target samples and achieves a smaller distance.
 These observations motivate the following questions: \emph{How can we generate intermediate domains without estimating the PDF of target domain?
 How can robust intermediate domain generation be achieved within this framework?
 Does this approach improve the performance for GDA task?}